0x0m/writeups/tryhackme/sea_surfer/README.md

 ![](images/4.PNG)

 We can try to inject `<h1>asdf</h1>` in a field to see if it will display in the outputted PDF file.
 It does.
-We can potentially attack this with SSRF or local file inclusion.
+We can potentially attack this with SSRF or local file inclusion due to Unvalidated User Input.
 Trying `<iframe height="2000" width="800" src="file:///etc/passwd"></iframe>` doesn't work though.

 ![](images/5.PNG)